 - 60 Round Mags

 Elsewhere the Monolithic Suppressor improves your long-range effectiveness, too, but also keeps you off the map.
-The iron sights are good enough to stand in for a reflex sight, and they offer a faster aim down sight time, too.
+To take advantage of the Grau’s damage range, we’ve gone for the VLK 3.0x Optic to help take on enemies from a distance.
 Finally, the 60 Round Mags are essential in Warzone as they allow you to potentially down a whole squad if you land your shots.

 As for the rest of the Grau Warzone setup, we’ve opted for the Cold-Blooded and Ghost as essential perks as they’ll keep you off any radars and thermal optics, which is invaluable in Warzone.
 It’s up to you which third, or yellow perk you opt for but we tend to switch between Tracker or Amped.
 Amped is great for improving your weapon swap speed and generally helps if you push a lot.
 Tracker shows you footsteps, which is ideal if you’ve weakened an enemy and need to clean up the fight as soon as possible.

 Your Tactical Equipment should always be the Heartbeat Sensor as it can provide vital intel in nigh-impossible situations such as when you’re trying to clear out a skyscraper.
 As for lethals – we tend to go for C4 as they excel at dealing initial damage when rushing enemies and can be lobbed over obstacles with ease and accuracy.